mlell/tapas/README.md

 tool downloads and installs the needed R and Python packages.
 The packages are installed inside the TAPAS folder and do no affect the rest of the system.

+### Alternative method: Use global R and Python packages

 If you want to run TAPAS using R and Python packages which are installed globally on your system, instead of the `install_dependencies` script, run